dperson/openvpn-client/README.md

 **NOTE**: if you don't use the `-v` to configure your VPN, then you'll have to make sure that `redirect-gateway def1` is set, otherwise routing may not work.

+**NOTE 2**: if you have a port you want to make available, you have to add the docker `-p` option to the VPN container.
+The network stack will be reused by the second container (that's what `--net=container:vpn` does).

 ## Configuration

     sudo docker run -it --rm dperson/openvpn-client -h